jhsoby/telegram-wikilinksbot/README.md

 /toggle (normallinks|wikibaselinks|phabricator) (on|off)
 ```

 This command is used to turn on/off one of the link types.
 If all link types are turned off, the bot is essentially disabled.
-By default, normal links and Wikibase links are turned on, while Phabricator links are turned off.
+By default, all are turned on.

 **Example:**
 Disable Wikidata links: